paulchernoch/feel/src/implementation-plan.md

  - [x] Enum Defined
  - [x] Equality
  - [x] Add, Sub, Mul, Div
- - [ ] Contexts
+ - [x] Contexts
     - [x] Context
     - [x] NestedContext
-    - [ ] LoopIterationContext (for one or more nested for-loops)
+    - [x] for-loop contexts (for one or more nested for-loops) - Implemented as regular Contexts with special variables
-    - [ ] PredicateIterationContext (for "every" and "some", which exits as soon as predicate is known to be true or false)
+    - [x] satisfies-loop contexts (for "every x in y satisfies z" and "some x in y satisfies z" loops, with short-circuit brancing logic) - Implemented as regular Contexts with special variables
     - [x] **List Filter Iteration Context** (each item in list assigned to 'item' key in the context)

 Note: **List Filter Iteration Context** was implemented as a standard `Context`, with OpCodes being used to initialize and access it.